p1m-ortho/qs-global-ortho-search-queries/README.md

 >
 > Layer 2 is compound because, effectively, titling and selecting are done almost simultaneously.
 >
 > The idea of layered appraisal came to me because of the [need to improve appraisal performance](https://zheln.com/summary/2020/11/11/1/).
-It is worth noting that, after the records have been screened and undergone selection for full appraisal and their short titles have been devised, a daily-summary video can be produced and released immediately even before any specialty-tagging has been conducted.
+It is worth noting that, after the records have been screened and undergone selection for full appraisal and their short titles have been devised (after Layer 2), a daily-summary video can be produced and released immediately even before any specialty-tagging has been conducted.
 Also, layered appraisal will probably bring some appraisal speed benefits.

 ### Record Screening